 Beeswax is actually a common ingredient in many products, and you might not even be aware of it!
 It can be found in furniture polish, lip care products, and even hair pomades.
 You might even find this natural wax in your chewing gum, too!
 But, if you’re looking for some DIY beeswax uses, we have ideas for you.

-- Home Improvement.
-Around the home, beeswax has a number of uses.
-It can work as a natural lubricant for stuck doors, windows and nails.
+Want to ditch the chemical sprays and clean your furniture with safe, natural ingredients?
+A mixture of beeswax and essential oils makes for a great all-natural wood furniture and floor polish.
+Around the home, beeswax has a number of other uses.
+It can work as a natural lubricant for stuck doors, windows, and nails.
 It can be used to treat tools to prevent rusting, as the wax acts as a waterproof coating.
-Which brings me too another great use…
+This brings me to another great use…

-- Beeswax Crayons.
-Try making do-it-yourself beeswax crayons for a fun weekend project.
+- Try making do-it-yourself beeswax crayons for a fun weekend project.
 Mix equal parts beeswax and soap add food coloring for a splash of color, it’s an easy way to make non-toxic crayons.